cmu-transparency/demo-scala-labels/README.md

-# Lightweight Labels for Scala
+# Shallow Label Computations for Scala

 This library and accompanied examples demonstrate a system for label tracking within the Scala programming language as well as flow policy